Glendale-Los Angeles Garden River Bridge Project

 City of Glendale

 The Glendale-Los Angeles Garden River Bridge Project aims to increase access to the LA River and Griffith Park, improve connections, and increase the safety of paths used for bicycling and walking.
-Currently in the pre-design phase, the release of the Draft Environmental Document is anticipated in April 2024.
 Explore our website to learn more!

 Project Overview